ramzibou0735/aerial-autonomy-stack/README.md

 ## TODOs

 PX4 Interface
-- Offboard (the change mode is rejected when using sim time by PX4, why?) test using system clock for mode changes (hack)
+- add traj offboard and tune offboard examples
 - Locally clone git externals before building docker images to better debug PX4 internals
+- Add hack for leaving actions
-- Manage going back to hold mode from orbit in Quads
+- Orbit is no longer working for quads (also should manage going back to hold mode from orbit in Quads) (also should set orbit speed)
+- Set altitude interrupts reposition for quads (reasonable, make for vtol only?) and resets yaw
+- Set speed only affects next reposition (reasonable, add warning)
+- quad landing return has no yaw
 - Warn that change speed in quad only affects next reposition (and not orbit speed)
 - Manage/warn altitude change in quad stopping repositon (check effect on orbit)
 - Canceling actions with Ctrl + c is not working (because of Tmux?), should then implement logic to exit ABORTED state